 On this day in Hip Hop history, Slick Rick released his final studio LP, The Art of Story Telling.

 The Art of Storytelling was Slick Rick’s most commercially successful album, peaking at #8 on the Billboard 200 chart and #1 on the Top R&B/Hip Hop charts.
 The album even went gold during its first week of sales.
 True to the title, the album is full of narratives that could only be crafted by the pen that scribed the famous “Children’s Story.”
-And although he has not strayed away from his signature rhetoric, The Art of Storytelling shows improvement and Slick Rick’s ability to stay relevant as far as his own style blending with the popular sound of the time.
-As whole, this album is deserving of all accolades and is a proper farewell to Slick Rick as an album rapper.
+And although he has not strayed away from his signature rhetoric, The Art of Storytelling shows improvement and Slick Rick’s ability to stay relevant as far as his style blending with the popular sound of the time.
+This album is deserving of all accolades and is a proper farewell to Slick Rick as an album rapper.